Croatian Committee: Finzi's plan

 In late November 1918, General Pietro Badoglio received a plan for propaganda activities designed to hinder the consolidation of Yugoslavia.
 The plan was devised by Lieutenant Colonel Cesare Pettorelli Lalatta Finzi, the chief of the Information Office in the Occupied Territories (Informazioni Territori Occupati, ITO) in Trieste.
 Finzi's plan envisaged stoking anti-Serbian sentiment in Croatia, Slovenia, Bosnia and Herzegovina, Montenegro, and Vardar Macedonia to promote separatist ideas.
 The plan provided for a substantial budget and 200 agents.
 Badoglio submitted the plan for approval, which Foreign Minister Sydney Sonnino, Prime Minister Vittorio Emanuele Orlando and chief of staff Marshal Armando Diaz granted on 9 December.

 Finzi founded a secret unit in Budapest to establish and maintain contacts with and support opponents of Yugoslavia.
 Finzi first came into contact with Stjepan Radić, the leader of the Croatian Peasant Party (Hrvatska seljačka stranka, HSS).
 Sonnino planned to bring Radić to the Paris Peace Conference to advocate Croatian interests, but Yugoslav authorities arrested the entire HSS leadership.
 Acting on Radić's urging, Sonnino unsuccessfully lobbied the United Kingdom, France, and the United States in support of Croatia's greater independence.

 Finzi also contacted Ivo Frank, who requested Italian assistance in pursuit of his political objectives, promising in return to recognize Italian territorial claims under the Treaty of London.
-Frank, as well as a number of the faction of the Party of Rights known as the Frankists, (Note: The Frankists were named after Josip Frank, Ivo's father, who founded the Pure Party of Rights after his faction of the Party of Rights splintered from the main part of the party of Ante Starčević in 1895.) had been previously briefly arrested in relation to the protest of Croatian Home Guard soldiers in Zagreb.
+Frank, as well as a number of members of the Frankist faction of the Party of Rights, (Note: The Frankists were named after Josip Frank, Ivo's father, who founded the Pure Party of Rights after his faction of the Party of Rights splintered from the main part of the party of Ante Starčević in 1895.) had been previously briefly arrested in relation to the protest of Croatian Home Guard soldiers in Zagreb.
 Frankists were excluded from participation in the Temporary National Representation (the interim parliament) in February 1919.
 Faction leaders Vladimir Prebeg and Josip Pazman were arrested for sending the Frankists' political programme advocating for an independent Croatia to the Paris Peace Conference.